 Simon Balle All-through School Admissions

-Please see below the current guidance document
+Please see below the appeals timetable document:

 You will find below a link to download a copy and the text of the document regarding admission arrangements for 2017-18 These rules are currently being used for In Year Admissions.

 Simon Balle All-through School

 Simon Balle All-through School is an all ability mixed school for students aged 5-18 years.
 The number of students admitted at 5 (Rising 5) years of age to Reception is 60 and the number of students admitted at 11 years of age to Year 7 is 180.

 From 2022/23 the school will continue to have 180 Year 7 places but only 120 places will be available for external students.
 60 places will be taken by pupils already on roll in Year 6 at the school.
 If fewer than 60 pupils transfer the additional places will be offered to external students.
 If more than 60 pupils transfer (for example because Year 6 is over number as a result of successful appeals) the school will allocate 120 external places but will not allocate additional places until the number of pupils allocated falls to 179 or below.

 Students can be admitted at aged 16+ to our Sixth Form provided they meet the entry qualifications for their proposed programme of study.

 Admission Arrangements for entry into Simon Balle All-through School in September 2018 for both Reception (Rising 5s) and Year 7 Students